Skip to main content

 You are on a single resource assignment as a heavy equipment boss on the Wolf Jaw Fire.
 In preparation for a burnout operation, you have been working with a skid steer operator for three days to move deadfall from a fireline.

-At 10:00 AM on the third day, you watch as the skid steer operator grabs one end with the tree with the grapple and begins pushing it into the planned burn area.
+At 10:00 AM on the third day, you watch as the skid steer operator grabs one end of a tree with the grapple and begins pushing it into the planned burn area.
 The tree meets resistance against a standing tree, slips off the grapple and smashes through the skid steer’s front glass.
 The operator reverses, stops, and then yells to you for help.
 You assist the operator out of the skid steer and have them sit on the ground.
 You notice blood seeping through the operator’s pants but cannot immediately see the extent of the wound.
 The operator says they feel dizzy and nauseous.

 What do you do now?
 Discuss as a class